Sneaky expenses that can wreck your budgetFinances

 If you’re “treating” yourself to coffee out every day, you might as well be drinking it out of a gold cup.
 Spending $5 on fancy coffee drinks once a week may not seem like a big deal, but doing it every day, well, that adds up.
 It’s estimated that the average American worker spends close to $1,110 annually on coffee from coffee shops.
 Start brewing your joe at home and you could reduce your monthly budget by $90 or more!

 - Hidden costs on your cellphone bill

 When was the last time you closely reviewed your cellphone bill?
-Well, now may be the time to take a look.
+Now may be the time to take a look.
 You’ll want to make sure you haven’t been incurring any data overage fees, and that you aren’t being charged for parental controls you no longer need.
 If you spot any of these, contact your provider and update your account so that you’re only paying for what you actually need.
-And if data overages are plaguing you, consider an unlimited data plan, or make sure your settings only allow you to stream music, videos, and games when you’re on Wi-Fi.
+And if data overages are plaguing you, consider an unlimited data plan, or make sure your settings only allow you to stream music, videos and games when you’re on Wi-Fi.

 - Unused monthly services

 If you signed up for a gym membership in an effort to reach your New Year’s goals, chances are you opted in to an automatic credit card payment.
 But if you haven’t stepped foot on a treadmill in months it might be time to cancel that membership.
 An unused gym membership could be costing you $700 a year or more.
 Instead, look for a gym that offers a “pay-as-you go” option so you’re aware of how much you’re spending on classes when you do attend.
 Also, take a look at any subscriptions you may have and not use, such as magazines, TV, video and music streaming services, and cancel them.